 - Valid Texas license as a Licensed Specialist in School Psychology granted by the Texas State Board of Examiners of Psychologists

 Knowledge and Skills:

 - Knowledge of procedures for assessing achievement and intellectual, emotional, and behavioral functions for education purposes, including cross-battery evaluation practices

 - Knowledge of prevention and intervention strategies, including behavior management interventions

 - Strong consultation skills for conferencing with teachers, parents, and students

 - Ability to manage multiple requests, deadlines, and priorities

 IDEA employees enjoy generous paid time off and family leave benefits that enable personal and professional balance and flexibility.
-Salaries for people entering this role are commensurate with relevant experience and qualifications.
-This role is also eligible for a performance bonus up to 8% of base salary based on individual and organizational performance and goal attainment.
+Salaries for people entering this role typically start between $62,000-$70,000 and are commensurate with relevant experience and qualifications.
+This role is also eligible for a performance bonus up to 8% of base salary based on team performance and goal attainment.
 For more information about our total rewards, visit our benefits page.